 It is said that they have continued to protect the small manor and the abandoned church even after the former royal family’s death.

-Gwyndolin undoubtedly held the most sway in Irithyll, as seen from the statues of him decorating the city core, and the Anor Londo royals were still recognized even after the royal capital’s ruin.
-The Roster of Knights lists names of Darkmoon knights of the age of the “former” royal family.
-Yorshka confirms that this order has been defunct ever since Sulyvahn’s takeover, implying that they were active in Irithyll where the roster is found up until that point.
-By that same token, Gwyndolin was the founder and leader of the Darkmoon Knights, meaning that the royal family must have remained current in Irithyll before the order’s collapse.
-In fact, the descriptions for the Silver Knights’ armor note that they still serve the old royalty even after the family’s passing, and the only member confirmed dead when our journey begins is its head, Gwyndolin, and only recently.
+Gwyndolin undoubtedly held the most sway in the city, as seen from the statues of him decorating its core, and the Anor Londo royals were still recognized even after the royal capital’s ruin.
+The Roster of Knights lists names of Darkmoon covenanters from the age of the “former” royal family.
+Yorshka confirms that this order has been defunct ever since Sulyvahn took over, implying that they were active in Irithyll where the roster is found up until that point.
+By that same token, Gwyndolin was the founder and captain of the Darkmoon Knights, meaning that the royal family must have remained current in Irithyll before the order’s collapse.
+In fact, the Silver Knight armor descriptions note how they still serve the old royalty even after the family’s passing, and the only member confirmed dead when our journey begins is its head, Gwyndolin, and only recently.
 Therefore, there is little reason to doubt that he ruled Irithyll as a royal of Anor Londo, yet chose to live similar to the rest of its residents.

 Knight roster of the age of the former royal family.
 Thing of the order of knights which bears the name of the Darkmoon.